| "This business chose me," says Carolyn Moran, founder

 Foundation, which at the time was using Grateful Dead concert proceeds

+to support a variety of environmental and other projects.
 With the grant, Carolyn Moran toured Eastern Europe and the Ukraine

 looking for high quality non-wood specialty pulps.
 Upon returning